aeciobrito/aeciobrito/README.md

 ## 🌱 Current Focus

 I'm working on:
-- 🧩 Building a stock prediction system
+- 🧩 Building a weather route app
-- 🎮 Developing a series of static web games for hobby
 - 🎓 Improving my fluency in English

-Feel free to explore my repositories and connect!